tingold/pgdog/README.md

 ## License

 pgDog is free and open source software, licensed under the AGPL v3.
-While often misunderstood, this license allows the following without any additional requirements from you or your organization:
+While often misunderstood, this license is very permissive and allows the following without any additional requirements from you or your organization:

 * Internal use
 * Private modifications for internal use without sharing any source code

-**You can freely use pgDog to power your PostgreSQL databases without having to worry about sharing any source code, including your proprietary work product or any pgDog modifications you make.**
+You can freely use pgDog to power your PostgreSQL databases without having to share any source code, including proprietary work product or any pgDog modifications you make.

 AGPL was written specifically for organizations that offer pgDog _as a service_ and require those organizations to share any modifications they make to pgDog, including new features and bug fixes.